robguilarr/robguilar/public/posts/anova_dota/index.md

 According to Albert Cui et. al (2014), OpenDota is a volunteer-developed, open-source service to request DOTA 2 semistructured data gathered from the Steam WebAPI, which has the advantage of retrieving a vast amount of replay files in comparison to the source API.
 The service also provides a web interface for casual users to browse through the collected data, as well as an API to allow developers to build their applications with it.

 The present sample can be found in an archive of [YASP.CO](https://academictorrents.com/details/5c5deeb6cfe1c944044367d2e7465fd8bd2f4acf), which was uploaded for the same developers of the OpenDota project, [Albert Cui](https://github.com/albertcui), [Howard Chung](https://github.com/howardchung), and [Nicholas Hanson-Holtry](https://github.com/nicholashh).
-Due to the size of the data (99 GB), you won't find the raw data in the [Github repository](https://github.com/robguilarr/anova_dota/tree/master/DOTA_data) of this project, however, you will find a random sample with its respective preprocessing explanation in a Jupyter Notebook.
+Due to the size of the data (99 GB), you won't find the raw data in the Github repository[^1] of this project, however, you will find a random sample with its respective preprocessing explanation in a Jupyter Notebook.

 As a suggestion, to preprocess data of this size, the most accurate solution is to use parallel computing frameworks like Apache Spark to do the transformations.
 Web services like Databricks with its Lakehouse Architecture, let us process semi-structured data with the capabilities of a Data Warehouse and the flexibility of a Data Lake, and to do this you can use the Data Science and Engineering environment of the [Community Edition](https://community.cloud.databricks.com/login.html) for free.